 This form summarises the purpose of the job and lists its key tasks.
-It is not a definitive list of all the tasks to be undertaken as those can be varied from time to time at the discretion of the School, in consultation with the post holder.
+It is not a definitive list of all the tasks to be undertaken as those can be varied from time to time at the discretion of the School, in consultation with the postholder.
 The description of the duties and responsibilities reflect the post at the time it was drawn up, the details of which may change over time without changing the general character and purpose of the post or the level of responsibility encompassed.

-Job title: Professor in Gender and Conflict; and Director, Centre for Women, Peace and Security
+Job title: Professor in Gender, Conflict; and Director, Centre for Women, Peace and Security

-Department: Gender Studies and Institute of Global Affairs:

-Accountable to: Head of Department of Gender Studies and Director of the Institute of Global Affairs
+Department: Gender Studies Accountable to: Head of Department